elevate0123/CSE/06 Sociology/Paper 1/09 Systems of Kinship.md

 Factors for rise in marital breakdown in post-industrial society
 1. Easy to get divorced due to Legislative reforms and uniform civil code
 2. Nicky #Hart Opportunities to escape marriage are more, Divorce is no more a social stigma
-3. #Fletcher Over expectations & more demands from marriage leads to breakdown
+3. #Fletcher Over expectations & more demands from marriage leads to breakdown | Pull less, Bend more!
 4. William #Goode Social units become relatively fragile, as nuclear families carry heavier emotional burden
 5. #Goode argues tat as a result of relative isolation of the nuclear family from the wider kinship network family carries a heavier emotional burden and as a consequence this unit is relatively fragile.
 In an industrial society, family performs fewer functions and as a result there are fewer bonds to unite
 6. Marriage is no longer a sacrament, as life is becoming more secular